dsp-testing/test-exclude-paths-all-ecosystems/README.md

 ```
 ├── bundler/
-│   ├── Gemfile                   # Root level - SHOULD be processed by Dependabot
-│   ├── Gemfile.lock              # Root level - SHOULD be processed by Dependabot
 │   ├── include-me/               # These files SHOULD be processed by Dependabot
 │   │   ├── Gemfile
 │   │   └── Gemfile.lock